 This week Picador is publishing Bill Loehfelm’s The Devil She Knows, a “gritty and lyrical” crime novel set in the seedy underbelly of Staten Island.
-To celebrate we’ll be featuring the book here on the Tumblr for the rest of the week.
-Below, Bill lays out five characters who influenced the creation of his heroine, Maureen Coughlin.
+To celebrate we’ll be featuring the book here on the Tumblr for the next three days.
+Below, Bill describes Bay Street, a small strip of Staten Island bars that inspired the world his heroine, Maureen Coughlin, calls home.

-For more of a peek into Bill Loehfelm’s brain space, head over to his Tumblr.
+For more of Bill Loehfelm’s memories of things past (and future), head over to his Tumblr.